rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

             #!/bin/sh
             exec /usr/sbin/sshd -De 2>&1

-If a directory named log exists, it will be treated as a log service, by executing `log/run` and attaching the output of the running process to the input of `log/run`.
+If the directory `log/` exists, it will be treated as a log service.

+runsv will create a pipe and redirect standard out of the service (and its optional `finish` script) to `log/run`.

 ##### Log Service (for sshd)